Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Conclusion

 \section{Conclusion}

 We presented \texttt{RMLNMT}, a robust meta-learning framework for low-resource NMT domain adaptation reaching both high domain adaptability and domain robustness (both in the seen domains and unseen domains).
-Unlike previous methods which sacrifice the performance on other domains, our proposed methods keeps robustness on all domains.
-We show consistent improvements in translation from English to German and English to Chinese. \md is recommended for those who would want systems that are domain-robust and domain adaptable in low-resource scenarios.
-In future work, we would like to extend \md to multilingual and multi-domain low-resource NMT scenarios.
+We found that domain robustness dominates the results compared to domain adaptability in meta-learning based approaches.
+The results show that \md works best in setups that require high robustness in low-resource scenarios.